-Remove the bearing housing and seal plate O-rings (57 and 52).
+Remove the seal plate and bearing housing O-rings (52 and 57).

 Impeller Removal

 With the rotating assembly removed from the pump casing, unscrew the impeller from the shaft.
 Use caution when unscrewing the impeller; tension on the shaft seal spring will be released as the impeller is removed.
 Inspect the impeller and replace if cracked or badly worn.